Hennadiy Kernes: Death

 On 17 December 2020, the Kharkiv City Council and Kernes' friend Pavel Fuks confirmed that Kernes had died in Berlin of complications from COVID-19.
 On this day, it was also announced that, due to Kernes' death, a three-day mourning would be held in Kharkiv, with all entertainment and concert events and sports competitions being cancelled, but this was scaled back to one day on 18 December 2020.

 Kernes was buried on 23 December 2020 at Kharkiv's 2nd city cemetery, where famous Kharkiv residents are traditionally buried.
-His funeral ceremony was held at Kharkiv's Annunciation Cathedral in a service that was led by the primate of the Ukrainian Orthodox Church (Moscow Patriarchate), Metropolitan Onufriy.
+His funeral ceremony was held at Kharkiv's Annunciation Cathedral in a service that was led by the primate of the Ukrainian Orthodox Church of the Moscow Patriarchate, Metropolitan Onufriy.